-Residents are reminded that the Region of Durham does not sell or endorse water treatment equipment for residents using the municipal water supply systems.
-However, we are committed to providing clean, safe drinking water to residents.
-Information on water quality testing is available from the Region by contacting the Works Department at 905-668-7711, or view our Water Quality Reports online.
+The Region of Durham does not sell or endorse water treatment equipment for residents using the municipal water supply systems.
+The Region of Durham is committed to providing clean, safe drinking water to residents.
+Information on water quality testing is available from the Region by contacting the Works Department at 905-668-7711, and from our Water Quality Reports online.

 The Regional Municipality of Durham provides safe drinking water to residents using the municipal water supply system on a continuous basis–meeting and in many cases bettering, all of the Ontario Drinking Water Quality Standards.